Flawless Physio Logo

 by James McCormack

-Achilles Tendinopathy is one of the runners’ most common causes of ankle pain.
-There are two main types of Achilles Tendinopathy; mid-portion, which is in the middle of the Achilles Tendon and Insertional Tendinopathy, where the Achilles Tendon attaches to the heel bone.
-This article will discuss Mid Portion Achilles Tendinopathy and how to treat it.
+Achilles Tendinopathy is one of the most common causes of ankle pain.
+There are two main types of Achilles Tendinopathy: mid-portion, which is in the middle of the Achilles Tendon and Insertional Tendinopathy, where the Achilles Tendon attaches to the heel bone.

-Symptoms of Mid Portion Achilles Tendinopathy
+Symptoms of Mid-Portion Achilles Tendinopathy

-Symptoms are typically slow and progressive rather than a sudden onset of pain that is more associated with an Achilles Tendon Tear.
+Symptoms are typically slow and progressive rather than a sudden onset of pain more associated with an Achilles Tendon Tear.
 Pain is located in the middle of the Achilles Tendon, and patients describe their pain as a dull ache or burning sensation.

 Achilles Tendon Problems diagram